 - Health and aging concerns

 These subjects may not seem relevant, especially when you’re talking to your financial advisor, but they are.
-As Garcia emphasizes, the better your advisors understand you and your family situation, the more they are able to help you become financially successful for the long term.
+As Garcia emphasizes, the better your advisors understand you and your family situation, the more they are able to help you financially over the long term.